From seasonal vegetables to game and the christmas turkey, read our monthly market report to decide what to feature on your menus this month.

 Beetroot is highly nutritious and loaded with health-promoting properties.

-It can support the health of your brain, heart, and digestive system, are a great addition to a balanced diet, boost athletic performance, help alleviate inflammation, and potentially slow the growth of cancer cells.
+It can support the health of your brain, heart, and digestive system, be a great addition to a balanced diet, boost athletic performance and help alleviate inflammation.

 The two most common types of lobster are American (Maine) and European; the main difference being that the former is bigger.
 Male lobsters tend to have meaty flesh, whereas females' flavour is more delicate.
 Lobster roe is bright red and highly flavoursome.